 - c.
-Verify that the nfsd daemon is running. - If the install server is running the Solaris 10 11/06 OS, or compatible version, type the following command.
+Verify that the nfsd daemon is running. - If the install server is running the current Solaris release, or compatible version, type the following command.

 If the nfsd daemon is online, continue to Step d.
 If the nfsd daemon is not online, start it.